hydrologie/xhydro-lstm/docs/releasing.rst

    .. code-block:: console

-    bump-my-version bump minor # In most cases, we will be releasing a minor version git push
+    bump-my-version bump minor # In most cases, we will be releasing a minor version bump-my-version bump release # This will update the version strings to drop the `dev` suffix git push

 #.
 Create a pull request from your branch to `main`.